exploratory-io/book/viz/column-configuration-dialog.md

 If you want to use values as a URL parameter, check the "Apply URL encoding for the column value." checkbox.

+## Column Width (px)

+You can set a column width.
+The unit is pixel.